x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/accessibility/use-screen-reader-to-add-shared-mailbox-in-exchange-admin-center-2016.md

 ### Open the EAC, and confirm your admin role

-To add a new shared mailbox, [Use a screen reader to open the Exchange admin center in Exchange Online](use-screen-reader-to-open-exchange-admin-center.md) and check that your Office 365 global administrator has assigned you to the Organization Management and Recipient Management admin role groups.
+To add a new shared mailbox, [Use a screen reader to open the Exchange admin center in Exchange Online](use-screen-reader-to-open-exchange-admin-center.md) and check that your global administrator has assigned you to the Organization Management and Recipient Management admin role groups.
 Learn how to [Use a screen reader to identify your admin role in the Exchange admin center](use-screen-reader-to-identify-admin-role-in-exchange-admin-center.md).

 ## Create a shared mailbox